 “Happiness is a warm puppy.” — Charles M. Schulz

 What is happiness?
-It’s a question that’s captivated humanity for centuries.
+It’s a question that’s captivated us for centuries.

-As a high-performance coach at Microsoft for nearly two decades, I’ve dedicated myself to exploring this profound concept and applying proven practices to help individuals unlock their true happiness potential.
+As a high-performance coach at Microsoft for more than two decades, I’ve dedicated myself to exploring happiness and applying proven practices to help individuals unlock their true happiness potential.

-Drawing upon extensive research, practical experience, and a deep understanding of human psychology, I have delved into the realms of happiness, dissecting its complexities and uncovering the actionable practices that lead to its cultivation.
+Through extensive research, practical experience, and a profound understanding of human psychology, I’ve explored the realms of happiness, dissecting its complexities, and discovering actionable practices that cultivate it.

-But this pursuit of happiness is not limited to mere positivity or surface-level gratification.
+But this pursuit of happiness is not limited to positivity or surface-level gratification.
 It goes beyond temporary pleasures and superficial pursuits.
-True happiness lies in aligning our actions with our core values, nurturing meaningful connections, and cultivating a mindset that embraces growth and resilience.
+True happiness emerges when you align your actions with your core values, nurture meaningful connections, and cultivate a mindset that embraces growth and resilience.

-In this guide, I’ll share the wisdom gained through years of research and practical application.
-We’ll explore the science behind happiness, debunk common myths, and uncover the proven practices that can elevate your well-being to new heights.
+In this guide, I’ll share the wisdom I’ve gained through years of research and practical application.
+I’ll also explore the science behind happiness, debunk common myths, and uncover the proven practices that can elevate your well-being to new heights.

 What is Happiness?